xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ```
 Note that in the second program run, no secret value was identified.
 This is the noisy nature of side channels.

-### Observing Out-of-Order Execution and Branch Prediction by Modern CPUs
+### Observing Out-of-Order Execution and Branch Prediction by CPUs

 A processor can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
 If this speculation turns out to have been incorrect, the processor can discard the resulting state without architectural effects and continue execution on the correct execution path[^7].